 An expansion came out to this in 1996: Beyond the Dark Portal.
 More crappy single player maps, and a new tileset that’s nearly indistinguishable from one that was already in the game.
 I can’t imagine playing Age of Empires I or II without their respective expansions installed, but Warcraft II’s I can take or leave.
 The fact remains that version 1.0 of the game is still probably the apex of the Warcraft series, and my own favourite Blizzard game.
 They really did a superb job with this one.

-Remember the Columbine school shootings?
-They were blamed on the 1993 videogame Doom.
+Sacrifice a virgin on an altar and everyone will call you a Satanist, regardless of what god you actually did it for.
+The Columbine school shootings were blamed on the 1993 videogame Doom.
 It was theorised that Eric “RebDoomer” Harris had played the game for so long that his CRT monitor had become reality (or reality had become his CRT monitor) and that he was as shocked as anyone that his victims in Jefferson County didn’t bleed red pixels.

-But in reality, Eric Harris no longer played Doom – he had moved on to Quake.
-But nobody accused him of being inspired by Quake, because Quake was far less of a cultural sensation than Doom and fewer people had heard of it.
+But in reality, Eric Harris no longer played Doom – he had moved on to Doom’s spiritual sequel, Quake.
+But nobody accused him of being inspired by Quake, because it was less of a cultural phenomenon and fewer people had heard of it.
 Just as every random smart-sounding quote gets attributed to Einstein, truth was sacrificed here for maximal memetic transmission.
-The Quake-Columbine connection was never made, simply because fewer people had heard of Quake.
-There’s no outrage to be generated from a game nobody in Middle America has heard of.
+The Quake-Columbine connection was never made, simply because more people knew of Doom.
+There’s no outrage to be generated from a game nobody in Middle America is aware of.

 Quake 2 was even less of a cultural phenomenon than Quake.
 Nobody has ever attributed any act of violence to it at all.
 I wonder if John Carmack feels any regret that this is the case, and if I ever plan a spree shooting, I intend to give Quake 2 a shout-out in my shaky-cam Youtube manifesto.
 You’re welcome, John.
 Please pay it forward.